-With the three new companies in the group Dr Zardi currently holds the position of honor-Casale not only consolidated its diversificaary president of the company, leaving his eldtion into new markets but also took the straest son Federico, who has been working for tegic step to expand its range of revamping Casale since 1986 and has participated with activities from focusing mainly on the synhis father in the company's development, thesis reactor to offering revamping of the with the task of continuing the journey that entire plant.
-In line with this strategy, Casale Dr Zardi began forty years ago.
-Dr Zardi adds: Group developed several breakthrough tech-"When I think back on the almost one hundred years of the company's life, to nologies to improve the design of the key elements of the plants and also to improve that idea born from the intelligence of Luigi the production process itself.
-The group

-Casale, I can't help but consider that Casale was gradually able to build up a complete has greatly contributed to the history of technology package for plant revamping that ammonia production.
-Today it is a licensor and a worldwide engineering contractor, also included new processes for the production of ammonia, urea and methanol. a leader in designs for the production of This, together with experience gained ammonia, urea, melamine, methanol, nitric the extension of its range of its ser-
+With the three new companies in the group Casale not only consolidated its diversification into new markets but also took the strategic step to expand its range of revamping activities from focusing mainly on the synthesis reactor to offering revamping of the entire plant.
+In line with this strategy, Casale Group developed several breakthrough technologies to improve the design of the key elements of the plants and also to improve the production process itself.
+The group was gradually able to build up a complete technology package for plant revamping that also included new processes for the production of ammonia, urea and methanol.